 And hey - when the going gets tough, at least we don't have it as hard as Justin Trudeau - who is trying to run a whole country and take care of three kids right now - from home. 😬

-See also: incredible student and mum Naomi gives her tips on studying and parenting, and for a bit of inspiration don't forget to watch our interview with Litia, mother of EIGHT, where she says "if I can do it, anyone can."
+See also: incredible student and mum Naomi gives her tips on studying and parenting, our Specialist Mentor Stacey talks about managing work and learning as a single parent, and for a bit of inspiration don't forget to watch our interview with Litia, mother of EIGHT, where she says "if I can do it, anyone can."